Web HostingDecember 16, 2025 199 views

 1. Email → Email Deliverability

-2. Click on "Repair" if issues are detected
+2. Click "Repair" if issues detected

-3. Manually add DMARC in Zone Editor
+3. Add DMARC manually in Zone Editor

 RECOMMENDED DMARC PROGRESSION: